Owner's ManualDigital copies of current and past Montague Owner's Manuals.

 The left shifter controls the front derailleur and the right shifter lever controls the rear derailleur.
 To shift, continue pedaling at a steady pace while operating the shifters and engage the gear you find most comfortable.

 For easiest pedaling (while going uphill), position the chain over the smallest chainring in front and the largest sprocket in back.
-For hardest pedaling (while going down-hill, or quickly), position the chain over the largest chainring in front and the smallest sprocket in back.
+For hardest pedaling (while going downhill or quickly), position the chain over the largest chainring in front and the smallest sprocket in back.

-Pedals and wheels must be turning forward while shifting gears.
+For models with an external derailleur, pedals and wheels must be turning forward while shifting gears.
 Never pedal backward while shifting gears and never force the twist shifters or shift levers.

 The keys to safely and effectively descending a hill are speed control, weight distribution, and steering control.